 Making Italian Rice Balls at home is simple with this easy no-fry recipe.
 Try making Air Fryer Arancini, or oven baked Risotto Balls for a delicious appetizer or main dish, with no deep frying and minimal oil.

-There's nothing I love more than repurposing leftovers - in fact I usually make extra risotto just so I can whip up a batch of these.
+There's nothing I love more than repurposing leftovers - in fact, I usually make extra risotto (always this Instant Pot Risotto; it's just so easy and so good) just so I can whip up a batch of these.
+But if you don't happen to have leftovers, you can make a batch of risotto and spread it out on a sheet pan to rapid cool.

 Carefully lower the rice balls into the beaten egg mixture, one at a time.
-Lift them out, allowing excess egg to drain off, and then place in the breadcrumb mixture.
+Lift them out, allowing excess egg to drain off.

 Repeat this process until all of your risotto balls are formed and coated, and ready to cook.